STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/README.md

 ***--- THIS PROJECT IS A WORK IN PROGRESS ---***

+This project is a software solution for **Powerzone Inventory**, a fuel company based in Catanduanes, Bicol.
+This web application seeks to serve as an all-in-one management system for tracking the three major components handled by Powerzone: inventory, transactions, and deliveries.
+The inventory management system in the application will log all products that come in and out the inventory of the company.
+This includes both the purchasing of products from suppliers and the selling of products through transactions.

-This project is a software solution (web application) for **Powerzone Inventory**, an online retail business founded in 2017 that provides customized corporate giveaways to clients.
-It is the major course output in an advanced software engineering class.
+This is the major course output in an advanced software engineering class.

 The deployed website can be accessed through this [INSERT LINK HERE].